tryon-app/tryon-frontend/CONTRIBUTING.md

-# Contributing to Enatega Multi Vendor Food Delivery System
+# Contributing to Tryon Multi Vendor Food Delivery System

 First off, thank you for considering contributing to our project!
 Your help is greatly appreciated.